Ministry for the Propagation of Virtue and the Prevention of Vice (Afghanistan): Second Islamic Emirate of Afghanistan

 In the 2021 Islamic Emirate Cabinet declared on 7 September 2021, following the 15 August 2021 fall of Kabul, the ministry was restored, according to The Guardian.
 The Cabinet itself was restricted to men only.
 The ministry was installed in the offices of the former Ministry of Women's Affairs, displacing staff of the World Bank's Women's Economic Empowerment and Rural Development Program.

 In March 2022, the Islamic Emirate required all men to sport a beard as a condition of government employment.

 In May 2022, the ministry published a decree requiring all women in Afghanistan to wear full-body coverings when in public (either a burqa or an abaya paired with a niqāb, which leaves only the eyes uncovered).
 The decree said enforcement action including fines, prison time, or termination from government employment would be taken against male "guardians" who fail to ensure their female relatives abide by the law.
 Rights groups, including the United Nations Mission in Afghanistan, sharply criticized the decision.
 The decision is expected to adversely affect the Islamic Emirate's chances of international recognition.
-The decree was drafted by the ministry and personally approved by Leader Hibatullah Akhundzada.
+The decree was drafted by the ministry and personally approved by Supreme Leader Hibatullah Akhundzada.
 In an interview with Christiane Amanpour, First Deputy Leader and Acting Interior Minister Sirajuddin Haqqani claimed the decree is only advisory and no form of hijab is compulsory in Afghanistan, though this contradicts the reality.
 It has been speculated that there is a genuine internal policy division over women's rights between hardliners, including Akhundzada, and pragmatists, though they publicly present a united front.

+In October 2024, the ministry announced it would impose a gradual restriction on the news media, prohibiting content that "humiliates" Islam or contradicts sharia, including publishing images of living things.